Code-Institute-Submissions/FirstMilestoneProject-1/README.md

 This prevents users from accidentally attempting to submit blank or otherwise incomplete contact information.

 ### Features to consider for future implementation.
-Contact form information isn’t saved or emailed to any location, this was outside the scope of this project.
+Contact form information isn’t saved or emailed to any location, this is outside the scope of this project.

 -----